ross-stockman/mcp-server-sse-spring/README.md

 npx @modelcontextprotocol/inspector
 ```

-Connect to the SSE server using SSE transport type and the url `http://localhost:8080/sse`.
+Connect to the MCP server using SSE transport type and the url `http://localhost:8080/sse`.